Valparaiso Beacons women's basketball

 The Valparaiso Beacons women's basketball team represents Valparaiso University in Valparaiso, Indiana.
-The basketball team competes in the Missouri Valley Conference.
-The Beacons play in the Athletics-Recreation Center.
+The basketball team competes in the Missouri Valley Conference, and they play in the Athletics-Recreation Center.

 History

 The Beacons have an all-time record of 543–668 as of the end of the 2018–19 season.
-Valparaiso transitioned into the Missouri Valley Conference in 2017, after Wichita State left the Valley for the ACC.
+Valparaiso transitioned into the Missouri Valley Conference in 2017, after Wichita State left the Valley for the American Athletic Conference.
 Valparaiso was previously associated with the Horizon League in 2007, their third conference since beginning play in 1971.
 They previously played in the North Star Conference from 1987 to 1992 and the Mid-Continent Conference from 1992 to 2006.